SusanPotters/cv-dl/README.md

 ![Screenshot from 2021-06-06 13-28-05](https://user-images.githubusercontent.com/61514183/120922730-118c4c00-c6cb-11eb-9830-7f39891ea8e0.png)

 # 3. Traditional augmentation
 Additionally, traditionl data augmentation was used.
 Below examples for the classes elephant, chandelier, pizza and cougar body are shown.
-The augmentations consisted of combinations of random rotations, horizontal and vertical shifts, zooming, horizontal flips, shear and changes in brighness. #TODO
+The augmentations consisted of combinations of random rotations, horizontal and vertical shifts, zooming, horizontal flips, shear and changes in brighness.

 ```
 datagen = ImageDataGenerator(